pygame/pygame/docs/reST/ref/display.rst

    | :sl:`Get list of available fullscreen modes`
    | :sg:`list_modes(depth=0, flags=pygame.FULLSCREEN, display=0) -> list`

-   This function returns a list of possible dimensions for a specified color depth.
+   This function returns a list of possible sizes for a specified color depth.
 The return value will be an empty list if no display modes are available with the given arguments.
-A return value of -1 means that any requested resolution should work (this is likely the case for windowed modes).
+A return value of -1 means that any requested size should work (this is likely the case for windowed modes).
 Mode sizes are sorted from biggest to smallest.

    If depth is 0, ``SDL`` will choose the current/best color depth for the